ISP Throttling: How Do You Know If You’re Being Throttled?

 - You need to do some browser maintenance, like a software update.

-- Your modem or router is outdated.
+- Your modem or router is old.

 - You’re using Wi-Fi rather than Ethernet, which is generally faster.